The first time I travelled from Delhi to Chitkul it was 4 years ago. I was on a 9-day solo Delhi to Spiti Valley motorbike trip.

 With two prominent stops – Chandigarh and Shimla – this is how the entire journey is going to look like.
-I have also marked Karcham in the map from where you will have to take Sangla road.
+I have also marked Karcham on the map from where you will have to take Sangla Road.

 You start from Delhi early morning and or the previous night and reach Chitkul tired.
 You don’t have much energy to explore but just relax and wait for Day 2.

 You explore.
 And we discuss it later in the article ‘HOW’ under the heading Things to do in Chitkul.